AllenInstitute/bmtk/docs/autodocs/source/dpointnet_guide.rst

 Performance qualification
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+The training-step measurements below qualify execution cost only. **NEST training
+is experimental and is not recommended for use**, irrespective of these speed or
+memory improvements.
+The convergence limitation above remains unresolved; this
+implementation does not change the training recipe or silently substitute legacy
+integration/gradients to make NEST training succeed.

 The latest 2026-09-17 separate-output follow-up on the workload below measured
 NEST at 4.55 s/update and 10.60 GiB timed peak, versus matched legacy at 4.36 s